heptarch/heptarch.github.io/drafts/demon.md

 One of a thousand doors leads to Euston; one of a thousand doors, stretching in webs of otherspace and undisentanglable complexity across the bright whorl of the galaxy.
-But the procession is almost ready.

-She feels as if she is becoming her true self.
+She feels as if she is becoming her true self once more.

 <i>Child, what should you like to do?</i>